HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 Attack flow:

 1. Extract private keys from leaked data
-2. Manipulate price downward
+2. Manipulate the price downward
-3. Buy NFT at manipulated price
+3. Buy NFT at the manipulated price
 4. Reset oracle price
-5. Sell NFT at inflated price
+5. Sell NFT at the inflated price

 ### Solution